A Guide To Chicago’s Bucket List For Families

 Chicago is a popular weekend destination for families, but the city has more than enough things to do to fill a four-to-six day trip.
 And most of the city’s most popular tourist activities are exceptionally kid-friendly and fun for families.

 Here is an itinerary of the most popular things to do on a Chicago vacation and tips for seeing them all with kids.
-(Also read what local families like to do in Chicago.)

 How To See Chicago’s Top Attractions With Kids